MatheusBecali/MatheusBecali/README.md

 - 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me: Instagram @matheusbecali

 Student, focused on studies and technology.
-He is currently undertaking a master's degree in computer science with photo in Deep Learning, with the aim of collecting and studying data from histopathological and clinical skin lesions.
-He always seeks learning to improve his knowledge.
+Currently undertaking a master's degree in computer science with photo in Deep Learning, with the aim of collecting and studying data from histopathological and clinical skin lesions.
+Always seeks learning to improve his knowledge.

 “Risk comes from not knowing what you're doing.” — (Warren Buffet)